srinivassivaratri/password-manager/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure your code follows best practices and includes necessary tests.

 Fork the repository.
-Create a new branch (git checkout -b feature-branch). \
+1.Create a new branch (git checkout -b feature-branch). \
-Commit your changes (git commit -am 'Add new feature'). \
+2.Commit your changes (git commit -am 'Add new feature'). \
-Push to the branch (git push origin feature-branch).\
+3.Push to the branch (git push origin feature-branch).\
-Create a new Pull Request.\
+4.Create a new Pull Request.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.